nyrellcl/github-search/README.md

 ## Welcome! 👋

 Hello!
 Welcome to my FrontEnd Mentor project challenge where we are tasked to develop a search page that searches for all the github users using an API.
-To complete this project I used the following tech stack:
+To complete this project I used the following tech stack and resources:

+- Jack Herrington on Youtube for React Resources [https://www.youtube.com/channel/UC6vRUjYqDuoUsYsku86Lrsw]
 - React for the FrontEnd
 - Typscript
 - SASS/SCSS a CSS-preprocessor for the styling